raiden-network/raiden/docs/alderaan_mainnet_tutorial.rst

        "settle_timeout": 500
    }

-At this point the specific value of the ``balance`` field isn't too important, since it's always possible to :ref:`deposit more tokens <topping-up-a-channel>` to a channel if need be.
+At this point the specific value of the ``total_deposit`` field isn't too important, since it's always possible to :ref:`deposit more tokens <topping-up-a-channel>` to a channel if need be.

 Successfully opening a channel returns the following information: